-- You will be told each step of the way, not only how to use Excel, but also why you are doing each step so that you can understand what you are doing, and not merely learn how to use statistical tests by rote. - Includes specific objectives embedded in the text for each concept, so you can know the purpose of the Excel steps. - Includes 167 color screenshots so that you can be sure you are performing the Excel steps correctly. - This book is a tool that can be used either by itself or along with any good statistics book.
+- You will be told each step of the way, not only how to use Excel, but also why you are doing each step so that you can understand what you are doing and not merely learn how to use statistical tests by rote. - Includes specific objectives embedded in the text for each concept, so you can know the purpose of the Excel steps. - Includes 167 color screenshots so that you can be sure you are performing the Excel steps correctly. - This book is a tool that can be used either by itself or along with any good statistics book. - Practical examples and problems are taken from the social sciences, including political science, sociology, anthropology, education, and psychology.